The Fossil Study Rock and Living Fossil Trees

 Jasmine Moran Children's Museum in Seminole

 Welcome to a favorite family destination!
 We’ve created a special place where children of all ages come each year to explore a world of fun through interactive play.
 As you explore our website, be sure to Take a Virtual Tour.
-You’ll discover our hands-on award winning museum is in part, an imaginary town where children can roleplay in a variety of career opportunities.
-Another part of our museum is dedicated to self-discovery in the world of healthcare and science exhibitions.
-See our surgical suite, complete with actual footage of surgery.
-Our outside play area holds a 12,000 square foot Castle Maze and a train, the SuperSONIC Express!
+You’ll discover our hands-on award winning museum and outside play area.
 Look at our What's New!section for updates on fun things happening.
 And don’t be a stranger; we’d love to hear from you!
 Just Contact Us!